-Consider the frame as the bridge between the image and the space it lives in.
+The frame is a bridge between your image and the space you live in.

-I highly recommend using archival acid free mounting materials.
+Protect your investment by using archival acid-free mounting materials.
 I prefer to use cloth hinges to hang prints in matts rather than dry-mounting them to board or using adhesives; many claim to be archival but are not and they often invite and make future conservation much more difficult.
 My goal is to be able to remove all of the matting and framing easily with no damage to the print; the framing is replaceable, the art is irreplaceable.

-I highly recommend quality light – and enough of it.
+Pigmented prints show their full depth and richness when well lit.
 My prints are optimized for 3500K, most halogen light sources are close to this.
-I prefer full spectrum lighting (I use Solux.) to richly render all of the colors.
-Displaying your prints in the best light will truly make them shine.
+I prefer full-spectrum lighting (I use Solux.) to richly render all of the colors equally.
+Displaying your prints in great light will truly make them shine.